ScaryAardvark/puzzle/README.md

 if you know a complete word then you'd simply type the whole word out as a hint, i.e.

     $ puzzle 5 5 oethisndcraorocfekesmlvoh 4 4 shovel 6 5

+If you know the solution doesn't contain a particular word then you can create a file called "exclude.txt" in which you can enter the words you know don't work, one per line.
+*Don't forget though, once you've found your solution to a puzzle, make sure you clear out the exclude.txt file for the puzzle.*

 Good Puzzling!!! :o)